kfallah/variational-sparse-coding/README.md

 ### DNN Generator

-`train_vsc_celeb.py` is main training script for training a DNN generator on the CelebA dataset.
-It must be manually downloaded from [https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and placed in a folder labeled `./data/celeba`.
-It takes as input a .json config file found in the `celeba_config` folder.
+`train_vsc_celeb.py` is the main training script for training a DNN generator on the CelebA dataset.
+CelebA must be manually downloaded from [https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and placed in a folder labeled `./data/celeba`.
+The training script takes as input a .json config file (examples found in the `celeba_config` folder).
 To start a training run, use the following command:

 ```
 python train_vsc_celeb.py -c celeba_config/[CONFIG_FILE]